 The Sims is one of the original world-building, friendship-creating, item-gathering games that set the stage for many like it.
 While it’s much more humanistic in nature with job roles and family raising, the pace is one that is dictated by you, the player.

-Now that it’s out on mobile, you can play it on the go, huzzah!
-You won’t be forming friendships with animal villagers, but there are neighbours to chat to and home decor to get creative with.
+Now that Sims is on mobile, you can play it on the go, huzzah!
+You won’t be forming friendships with animal villagers, but there are neighbors to chat with and home decor to get creative with.
 A true classic of the life sim genre.
 We also have a great list of games like The Sims for you to check out.

 That’s it for our list of the best games like Animal Crossing on Switch and mobile.
-If none of those take your fancy, go ahead and browse our list of the best Final Fantasy games on Switch and mobile.
+If none of those takes your fancy, go ahead and browse our list of the best RPGs on Switch and mobile.